ericraycodes/fcc-markdown-previewer-1.0/README.md

 ### Start developing.

  The development files:
  - *Source codes* - like .js, .css, etc. go inside the **./src** sub-folder.
  - *External files* - like json go inside the **./public** sub-folder; static assets like images, icons, etc. go inside the **./assets** sub-folder.

-# Git setup
+# Git initial setup

  Create a new repository on the command line.

 	#
 	echo "# fcc-markdown-previewer-1.0" >> README.md